cgsdesign/weather-dash/README.md

 * Barlow Condensed font by Jeremy Tribby hosted by Google Fonts.
 * Photo from Pexels
 * Header Photo by Lisa Fotios from Pexels
+* License text curtasy of https://choosealicense.com/licenses/mit/
 ​
-​References:
-​License text curtasy of https://choosealicense.com/licenses/mit/ ​
 ​
 ## License